JustSid/Firedrake/README.md

   * llvm
   * clang
   * make

+If you want to create mountable ISO files, you also need the following packages:

   * grub-rescue-pc (only needed if you want to create mountable ISOs)
   * xorriso (only needed if you want to create mountable ISOs)

-If you want to create mountable ISO fils, you also need to mark the `/boot/CreateImage.sh` as executable via `chmod +x ./boot/CreateImage.sh`.
+You also need to mark the `/boot/CreateImage.sh` as executable by running `chmod +x ./boot/CreateImage.sh`.

 ### Make
 To make a complete build of Firedrake, you only need to run `make`, which will compile the kernel as well as all default libraries and programs.
 If you want to create a bootable ISO file, you need to run the `make install` target.